gracefulife/clova-developer-guide/en/CIC/References/CICInterface/SpeechRecognizer.md

 {% endraw %}

 ### Audio Data

-After sending a `SpeechRecognizer.Recognize` event message, continue to send the audio data as follows until the user finishes speech input or a [StopCapture](#StopCapture) directive message is returned.
-You must keep streaming it in a same message part, not separate message parts.
+After sending the `SpeechRecognizer.Recognize` event, continue to send the user's voice record until the user finishes speaking or the [StopCapture](#StopCapture) directive is received.
+Send the user's voice record as a part of a multipart message of the original HTTP request, as shown in the following example.

 ```
 [ Message Header ]
 Content-Disposition: form-data; name="audio"